citrix-openstack/blogentries/Mirantis_OpenStack_Single_Server.md

 are available on github (https://github.com/citrix-openstack/xencenter-himn-plugin/).
-Simply install the plugin, restart XenCenter, right mouse click on the Compute VM and add the host internal management network.
+Simply install the plugin, restart XenCenter, right mouse click on the Compute VM and add the internal management network.
 This network is a link-local network which will allow the Compute VM to talk to XAPI and provision our VMs.